 Authors: Eric Freeman, Bert Bates, Kathy Sierra and Elisabeth Robson

 Do you want to learn about design patterns? look no further!
 I got this book in my hands while I was studying for my AP in computer science.
 I did not at the time understand how great this book is.
-But I read it again after I had worked a couple of years, I found it to be such a great dictionary and lookup for design patterns.
+But I read it again after I had worked a couple of years and I found it to be such a great dictionary for design patterns.

 Even though this book is very technical with a lot of code to grasp.
 It is still relatively easy to read.
 It has some great examples and humor.
 The examples in this book are in Java, but they are applicable for most programming languages.
 If you already have this book and is looking for an alternative.
 You could try an older book I also have enjoyed: Design Patterns: Elements of Reusable Object-Oriented Software

 You may associate the word "microservice" with "buzz" and I will not judge you for that.
 You may replace the word "microservice" with "service" and carry on reading.
 Even though you are not working with microservices, this book is a great help for defining systems/services and their responsibilities.
 This book takes you through the setup you need to make, in order to succeed in creating continuously delivered software and be able to easily make changes to your system.
 It goes through some of the aspects such as log aggregation, how to decouple software, versioning, testing and deployment.
 Overall when you are done with this book you should be able to make better architectural decisions when designing your services.

 Sam Newman also has a presentation of the topics in his book here.

 You may also learn more in-depth what microservices are about - or get this refreshed.